Guidelines for Acceptable Continuing Education

 Approved continuing education may include workshops, professional conferences, webinars, academic coursework, presentations by licensees.

 Academic coursework related to social work practice/theory counts as one semester credit hour is equal to 15 contact hours.
 Proof of completion is a copy of transcript showing grade earned in the course(s).
 Also have a syllabus available to show ethics content if using the course for required ethics hours.

 Face-to-face contact hours include attendance in-person at a workshop, professional conference, academic course or participation in a live, inter-active workshop or academic course via internet, IVN, Skype, etc.

-Self-study/distance learning contact hours include webinars in which there is no live, real-time interaction with the instructor, viewing a pre-recorded training with completion of posttest, and home study courses.
+Independent learning hours include webinars in which there is no live, real-time interaction with the instructor, viewing a pre-recorded training with completion of posttest, and home study courses.